 Becoming a Dental Nurse

-Dental Nurses provide chairside support to dentists across the full range of treatment provision.
+Dental Nurses provide chairside support to Dentists across the full range of treatment provision.
 They play a key role in the patient support aspects of the job and have responsibility for infection control and health and safety in the workplace.

 To be a Dental Nurse you will need to have excellent communication skills, a caring nature and be highly organised.
 Dental Nurses need to be friendly and approachable, reliable, calm, and be flexible enough to respond to unexpected situations as they arise.